Recognizing Emotional Abuse

 You are not allowed to leave the room or the house.

 Your access to money is limited.
 Or you are asked to account for every penny you spend.

 Your partner follows you, and checks or limits your phone conversations.

 Your partner forces you to stay awake or repeatedly wakes you from sleep.

-Your partner blames you for the way he treats you.
+Your partner blames you for the way they treat you.

-Your partner forces you to do degrading things such as making you kneel, or making
+Your partner forces you to do degrading things.
+These include making you kneel, or

 Your partner criticizes your thoughts, feelings, opinions, beliefs, and actions.